Professional

 12.11.
 Notice

-Unless otherwise provided in this services agreement, all notices (except for routine business communications, e.g., scheduling of meetings or calls; requests for information; status reports, etc.) shall be in writing and sent via certified or registered mail, return receipt requested, or by overnight courier service.
+Unless otherwise provided in this Services Agreement, all notices (except for routine business communications, e.g., scheduling of meetings or calls; requests for information; status reports, etc.) shall be in writing and sent via certified or registered mail, return receipt requested, or by overnight courier service.
 Notices to Systems X shall be addressed to the Director of Client Services, with a copy to the Legal Department, and sent to Systems X Corporation, 50801 East Russell Schmidt Blvd., Chesterfield, Michigan 48051.
 Except as otherwise specified in a work order, notices to Customer shall be addressed to Customer’s signatory to the work order and sent to Customer’s principal place of business.
+Either Party may update its notice address or contact information by written notice in accordance with this Section.

 12.12.
 Severability

-Suppose any provision of the services agreement is held by a court of competent jurisdiction contrary to law.
-In that case, the provision will be deemed null and void, and the remaining provisions of this services agreement will remain in effect.
+If any provision of this Services Agreement is held by a court of competent jurisdiction to be contrary to Law, that provision will be deemed null and void, and the remaining provisions will remain in full force and effect.

 12.13.
 Subcontractors